tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 as a separator between a vendor-specific namespace and the key name, i.e. the string to the right of the right-most underscore is the key name and the string left from the underscore specifies the vendor-specific namespace.
-For example, "example_tech_authmode" could be a proprietary key indicating an authentication mode defined by a vendor named "Example Technology".
+For example, "example_tech_authmode" could be a proprietary key indicating an authentication mode defined by a vendor named "Example Tech".

 When combined with `mandatory` array, this mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behavior for clients that do not support a given